cgwire/kitsu/getting-started-production/README.md

 ![Priority selection](../img/getting-started/priority.png)

-You can now see next to the status of the task some **Exclamation mark**.
+You can now see next to the status of the task some **exclamation mark**.
 The more there is, the more urgent is the task.
 * (1) is **Normal**,
 * (2) is **High**,
 * (3) is **Very High**